Can a Couple with Different Care Needs Live Together in Independent or Assisted Living?

 Older couple holding hands in residential facility.

 Many couples rely on each other for companionship and support, especially as they age.
 Even if a couple knows each other so well that they finish each other’s sentences, they probably won’t experience aging in the same way.
-Differences in age, genetics, or medical history might lead to one person needing more medical attention than the other.
-Life can get a little complicated sometimes and one size (and story) does not fit all.
+Differences in age, genetics, or medical history might lead one person to need more medical attention than the other.
+Life can get a little complicated sometimes, and one size (and story) does not fit all.

-Disparity in care needs can create tensions between couples with differences of opinion in how to deal with their own health concerns or manage the concerns of their partner.
-Not to mention that one person’s ideal living situation might not align perfectly with the other’s.
-One spouse may want to move to a senior community to make life a little easier, while the other may prefer to wait and delay moving from their home.
+Disparities in care needs can create tensions between couples when they differ in how to address their own health concerns or manage their partner’s.
+One person’s ideal living situation might not align perfectly with the other’s.
+For instance, one spouse may want to move to a senior community to make life a little easier, while the other may prefer to live at home for as long as possible.

 Choosing assisted or independent living as a couple

-Often, a couple is living at their home and one spouse is beginning to decline and require more assistance with activities of daily living, like dressing and bathing, while the other spouse is still independent.
-Sometimes, one spouse begins to experience cognitive decline and may need memory support.
-This puts stress and pressure on both people: the caregiver, who needs to provide 24/7 support, and the other person who may not be living in a situation where all their physical and social needs can be met.
+Often, a couple lives at home, with one partner beginning to need assistance with activities of daily living like dressing and bathing, while the other spouse remains independent.
+In some cases, one person begins to experience cognitive decline and may need memory support.
+This puts stress and pressure on both people: the caregiver, who needs to provide 24/7 support, and the other person, who may not be living in a situation where all their physical and social needs can be met.

-Couples who find themselves in this situation often are seeking a solution where they can both get the care and support they need while continuing to live somewhere together.
+Couples who find themselves in this situation often end up seeking a solution where they can both get the care and support they need while continuing to live together.
 In addition to spouses and partners, adult children who struggle with caring for their aging parents aim to find options that keep them together if possible as well.

 Senior living options for couples